pierrediedhiou/cybersecurity-journey/glossary.md

 - **REMnux** — A specialized Linux distribution designed for reverse engineering and malware analysis.
 Pre-installed with tools like Volatility, YARA, Wireshark, oledump and INetSim
+- **Reverse Engineering** — The process of taking a finished program apart to understand how it works, without access to the original source code.
+Used to analyze malware and understand vulnerabilities
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction